SIMEXP/psom/READ_ME.txt

 ----
 =News=
+*December 7th, 2010* : Release 0.8.7.
+The main new feature is the support of a field FILES_CLEAN in the description of a job.
+If a job A uses a file as input that job B deletes (cleans), then B will be started only after the execution of A was completed.
+There is also a new command PSOM_ADD_CLEAN to easily add "cleaning" jobs to a pipeline.
+This feature is not yet documented on the wiki.
 *November 23rd, 2010* : Release 0.8.6.
 Main new features :
   * The search path can now be configured with '' to use the current search path, 'gb_psom_omitted' to make no attempt to change the search path (the start-up search path will apply), or any string to explicitly set up the search path.
 This can be set up through GB_PSOM_PATH_SEARCH in the file PSOM_GB_VARS.M
   * It is now possible to create a file psom_gb_vars_local.m anywhere in matlab/octave search path, and this file will override the default configurations found in psom_gb_vars.m